ABarancewicz/Introduction_to_ML/README.md

 4. ESM and data extraction - Extracting relevant information from a csv file, encoding with ESM, and analysing with basic regression
 5. Neural networks - Analysing a protein dataset with a basic neural network
 6. Transformers - Training a transformer to encode proteins into vectors
+\
+\
+Note that this introduction is not comprehensive and may contain errors.
+If something doesn't make sense research into it, ask for help, or use chatgpt to explain /(with caution/).
+Furthermore, it is possible that not all of the information contained in here will be relevant to your project.

 ## Linux <a name="linux"></a>